 Our quantitative analysis uses establishment-level as well as individual-level data from the U.S. and Mexico.
+Appendix B describes our data in detail.
 We measure size using the number of employees (without including the self-employed in our calculations).
 For the distribution of plant sizes in the U.S., we rely on tables from the Longitudinal Business Database for the year 2016, published by the U.S. Census Bureau.
-For the distribution of establishments in Mexico, we use micro-data for manufacturing, retail and wholesale, and services sectors, which we obtain from the Economic Census conducted by Mexico's National Institute of Statistics (INEGI, by its Spanish acronym).
+For the distribution of establishments in Mexico, we use micro-data for manufacturing, retail and wholesale, and services sectors, which we obtain from the Economic Census conducted by Mexico's National Institute of Statistics (INEGI, by its Spanish acronym).9

 We use individual-level data to estimate occupational shares in both countries.
-For the U.S., we rely on calculations by the Bureau of Labor Statistics (BLS) to determine the shares of wage workers (89.9 percent), non-employers (7.6 percent), and employers (2.5 percent).
-The BLS estimate for the share of wage workers is very close to our own calculation of 89 percent using the March supplement of the CPS.
-We estimate occupation shares in Mexico using the National Survey of Occupations and Employment and the National Survey of Urban Employment (ENOE and ENEU, by their Spanish acronyms).
+For the U.S., we rely on calculations by the Bureau of Labor Statistics (BLS), as reported in Hipple and Hammond (2016), to determine the shares of wage workers (89.9 percent), non-employers (7.6 percent), and employers (2.5 percent).10 We estimate occupation shares in Mexico using the National Survey of Occupations and Employment and the National Survey of Urban Employment (ENOE and ENEU, by their Spanish acronyms).
 The resulting shares for Mexico are 70 percent for wage workers, 20 percent for non-employers, and 10 percent for employers.
-Thus, around 30 percent of workers in Mexico run their own business-three times the entrepreneurship rate observed in the U.S. (U.S.
+Thus, around 30 percent of workers in Mexico run their own business-three times the entrepreneurship rate observed in the U.S. (U.S. Bureau of Labor Statistics).
+The fraction of non-employers, in particular, is one of the highest among OECD countries (OECD, 2017) and, as Fig. 8 shows, has remained more or less stable since 1994.